dsohk/rancher-devsecops-workshop/docs/part-1.md

 ![Rancher UI](./images/rancher-ui-add-cluster-register-exstingcluster-harbor-pg3.png)

 You will be prompted with a set of commands.
-Click on clipboard like icon which is the last command which says `certificate signed by unknown authority'.
-We are choosing self signed options as below.
+Last command which says `certificate signed by unknown authority`/`self signed`, copy the command and paste the command on the Harbor VMs Terminal to import the cluster.

 ![Rancher UI](./images/rancher-ui-addcluster-register-existingcluster-harbor-pg4.png)

-Paste the command copied from Rancher UI on the Harbor VMs Terminal to start the Import process of Harbor into Rancher

 Incase if you see below messages,
 ```
 error: no objects passed to apply
 ```
 Re-run the command again using the Up arrow key from keyboard.

 Sample output below.
 ![Rancher UI](./images/rancher-ui-copy-n-paste-harbor-terminal-pg5.png)

-Toggle to Rancher UI and you should find Harbor Cluster is successfully imported!
+You can now toggle to Rancher UI and should find Harbor Cluster successfully imported

 ![Rancher UI](./images/rancher-ui-harbor-success-pg6.png)

 ### 4. Provision DevSecOps RKE cluster from Rancher UI

+In this step, we will be provisioning RKE cluster with One Master & four worker Nodes.
+To elliminate human error including typos in the steps following, we are only selecting worker role, however in backend, we are changing the role for each nodes to match the lab requirement.

 In the following step, we will add `devsecops` cluster in Rancher.